ccluett/viscous.tech/index.md

 * Reynolds-averaged Navier-Stokes computational fluid dynamics (RANS CFD) modeling
 * 6 degrees-of-freedom (6DOF) dynamic modeling of UUVs

-Our name is derived one of the two main components of drag an underwater vehicle experiences as it moves through the water: pressure drag and viscous drag.
+Our name is derived from one of the two main components of drag an underwater vehicle experiences as it moves through the water: pressure drag and viscous drag.
 When a body is bluff, total drag is dominated by pressure drag.
 When a body is streamlined, total drag is dominated by viscous drag.
 For an equal frontal area, a streamlined body will always have less drag than a bluff body.

 {% include figure.html img="Propeller-streamlines-2.JPG" width="100%" %}